 Pacifiers: Babies all have different preferences, so I would encourage you to buy a few different kinds.
 Addy loved the Nanobebe pacifiers.

 Air Purifier: Babies are sensitive (especially if you haven't made the switch to a non-toxic household) but an air purifier can really help.
-We have 2 Blue Air Purifiers in our home and its incredible how much they help the air quality.
+We have 2 Blue Air Purifiers in our home and it's incredible how much they help the air quality.

-Humidifier: Especially during the winter, and when babies are sick... you'll want a good humidifier.
-This one is my favorite because its EASY TO CLEAN and believe me you need to be cleaning your humidifier very frequently.
+Humidifier: Especially during the winter and when babies are sick... you'll want a good humidifier.
+This one is my favorite because it's EASY TO CLEAN and believe me, you need to be cleaning your humidifier very frequently.

 Nose Picker: I know this sounds useless, but sometimes those boogers will be taking over the nose and your big fingers won't help at all.
-A nose picker is a safe way to remove the boogers from the nostrils (as long as you are carefully using it to remove without going too deep).
+A nose picker is a safe way to remove the boogers from the nostrils (as long as you are carefully using it to remove them without going too deep).

 You would be shocked by the amount of things you DON'T need for baby.
-I ready every article saying that you'll need a huge stack of white onesies and they will wear them all the time.. but my baby has never once worn one.
+I read every article saying that you'll need a huge stack of white onesies and they will wear them all the time.. but my baby has never once worn one.
 Adalynn lived in a diaper for the first month of her life.
 I'm not kidding.
 She didn't wear pajamas, she didn't wear any "cute outfits"- It was all skin to skin.

 My biggest recommendation is to wait.
-As baby grows you'll learn more about what you like to dress them in, what fits well, etc. So get some basics and throw some cute outfits in but wait to go crazy- plus they really do grow so fast and don't need much.
+As baby grows, you'll learn more about what you like to dress them in, what fits well, etc. So get some basics and throw some cute outfits in but wait to go crazy- plus, they really do grow so fast and don't need much.

 Just like clothes, don't go crazy with the bows or bibs.
 Addy never wore bibs because she wasn't a big drooler, and the bows I liked as a newborn didn't

-look cute on her at 3 months old so we definitely didn't need a pack of 30.
+looks cute on her at 3 months old so we definitely didn't need a pack of 30.

 Teethers- Every baby is different, but here are the teethers that Addy loved!